aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-image-manipulation/add-tiled-image/_index.md

 ```

 ### Step 5: Save the Document
 Persist the XPS file to disk.
-The output file will contain the tiled image you just defined.
+The output file will contain the tiled image you just defined and can be opened with any XPS viewer.

 ```java
 // Save resultant XPS document